 Feast on delicious seafood fresh from the Atlantic Ocean

-Just a short distance from Lisbon, this walk combines forest trails with spectacular hilltop vistas, 13th century castles with charming ‘quintas’ and rugged cliffs with golden sandy beaches.
+Just a short distance from Lisbon, this walking holiday combines forest trails with spectacular hilltop vistas, 13th century castles with charming ‘quintas’ and rugged cliffs with golden sandy beaches.

 “With its rippling mountains, dewy forests thick with ferns and lichen, exotic gardens and glittering palaces, Sintra is like a page torn from a fairy tale.”
 Lonely Planet

 A designated UNESCO world heritage site, the Sintra-Cascais Natural Park is home to the most popular summer residence for the families of Portuguese rulers and noblemen.
-On this 8-day walk, you will wind your way through this lush forest, discovering architectural treasures as you go, before reaching the stunning Cabo da Roca – the westernmost point of the European continent, with vertical cliffs rising up 100 m from the Atlantic Ocean.
+On this 8-day hiking trip, you will wind your way through this lush forest, discovering architectural treasures as you go, before reaching the stunning Cabo da Roca.
+Here, at the westernmost point of the European continent, waves crash against the vertical cliffs, which rise up 100 m from the Atlantic Ocean.
 Finish up by exploring the lively seaside town of Cascais, with its pedestrianised old town, alfresco fish restaurants and its trio of golden bays.